Sahilkumarsahoo564/Advancing-Ecommerce-Analysis-through-Data-Insights-PowerBI/README.md

    - Implement scheduled refresh in Power BI Service to ensure the dashboard always displays up-to-date data without manual intervention.

 2. **Integrating More Datasets for Deeper Insights**
-   - Incorporate additional datasets, such as patient feedback, insurance claims, and regional healthcare metrics, to enhance the scope of analysis and provide a more comprehensive view.
+   - Incorporate additional datasets, such as Customer feedback, Product claims, and regional Product metrics, to enhance the scope of analysis and provide a more comprehensive view.

 3. **Enhancing the Predictive Model for Recovery Ratings**
    - Improve the DAX-based predictive model by integrating machine learning models using Python or R scripts in Power BI.
-   - Add features like patient history and treatment adherence to increase prediction accuracy.
+   - Add features like Product purchase history to increase prediction accuracy.

 4. **Adding Real-Time Analytics for Hospital Capacity Needs**
-   - Leverage real-time data streams to predict hospital occupancy and capacity requirements dynamically.
+   - Leverage real-time data streams to predict Product occupancy and capacity requirements dynamically.
    - Use tools like Azure Stream Analytics to feed real-time data into Power BI dashboards for actionable insights.